ffeiler/ffeiler.github.io/test_page.md

 ---
 layout: page
-title: "test_page"
+title: "This is a title"
 permalink: /test/
 ---

-# Some test content
+# Heading 1
-- Hello internet :)
+- This is a point I want to make